garrandall/popular-music-data/tracks/the-blue-side-crystal-gayle.md

 It's the same old blue side of me, baby
 With the same old love
 It's the same old blue side of me, baby
-With the same old love for you, ooh
+With the same old love for you, oh